 Ponies for Sale

 The Society maintains a Sales List of Member's ponies that are for sale.
 Please see the Ponies for Sale page where you can find the latest Sales List and print off a copy.
-Please contact the Secretary for any queries on the Sales List.
+Please contact the Treasurer for any queries on the Sales List.

 DNA testing for Foal Immunodeficiency Syndrome